gre

 Verbal Reasoning:

-Question types: GRE verbal syllabus includes reading comprehension, text completion, sentence equivalence
+Question types: The GRE verbal syllabus includes reading comprehension, text completion, and sentence equivalence.

 Quantitative Reasoning:

-Question types: Quant comparison, numeric Entry, multiple-choice questions and more similar types of questions.
+Question types: Quantitative comparison, numeric entry, multiple-choice questions, and more similar types of questions.

 Arithmetic topics: Percentages, ratios, number properties